rnixik/docker-openssl-gost/README.md

 Take a look to GOST-engine documentation: https://github.com/gost-engine/engine/blob/master/README.gost

-There are some issues with OpenSSL 1.1.0h and GOST-engine, so versions are fixed in default docker's build args.
+There are some issues with OpenSSL 1.1.0h and GOST-engine (GOST ciphers are not in list), so versions are fixed in default docker's build args.